phorward/pynetree/README.md

 DESCRIPTION
 ===========

-pynetree is a simple, light-weight parsing toolkit for and written in Python.
+pynetree is a simple, light-weight parsing toolkit for Python.

 The toolkit has been developed in the course of implementing a top-down parser supporting left-recursive grammars.
 Therefore, pynetree is a parser that